woodbri/vehicle-routing-problems/optimization-moves.md

 ### inter-route

-Move node 3 from route a to route b.
+Move node 3 from route a to route b before 6.

 It should be noted that this is and the n-opt move the only moves that have the possibility to reduce the number of routes needed in the solution.
 When